Rehab Centers Arlington County, VA

 Phoenix Houses Of The Mid Atlantic Phoenix House Mens Residential Center

-Phoenix Houses Of The Mid Atlantic Phoenix House Mens Residential Center is an inpatient substance abuse rehab facility in Arlington County, Virginia that is situated in the 22203 zip code.
-Phoenix Houses Of The Mid Atlantic Phoenix House Mens Residential Center provides Case management, Mental health services and Self-help groups.
-It provides services to men.
+Phoenix Houses Of The Mid Atlantic Phoenix House Mens Residential Center is an inpatient treatment facility in Arlington County, VA that is situated in the 22203 zip code.
+Phoenix Houses Of The Mid Atlantic Phoenix House Mens Residential Center provides hepatitis education, counseling and support, HIV and AIDS education and group counseling.
+It provides residential rehab, 90 day and 1 year rehab and residential detox.

 Address: 521 North Quincy Street, Arlington, VA 22203 in Arlington County